jdi-docs/jdi-light/source/includes/_theory.md

 public @interface SButton {
 }
 ```
-2. Set up the behavior for this annotation before you call `initSite`:
+Then set up the behavior for this annotation before you call `initSite`:

 ```html
 @BeforeSuite(alwaysRun = true)